Running API Firewall on Docker for REST API¶

 Step 2.
 Configure the Docker network¶

-If required, change the Docker network configuration defined in docker-compose.yml → networks
+If required, change the Docker network configuration defined in docker-compose.yml → networks.

-The provided docker-compose.yml instructs Docker to create the network api-firewall-network
+The provided docker-compose.yml instructs Docker to create the network api-firewall-network and link the application and API Firewall containers to it.

 It is recommended to use a separate Docker network to allow the containerized application and API Firewall communication without manual linking.